Life Without Principle

 "Life Without Principle" is an essay by Henry David Thoreau that offers his program for a righteous livelihood.
-It was published in 1863.
+It was published in 1863, a few months after his death.

 Overview

+The essay provides an overview of Thoreau's philosophy of work and life.

-In his essay, Thoreau questions whether working is the most important part of one's life, arguing that work is often at odds with poetry and living.
-He notes that, when he saw his neighbor in the early morning leading a team of oxen, he at first felt guilty because he was watching from the comfort of his home.
-However, later he saw the result of the laborer's work--a bit of useless yard art, and his opinion changed.
-He argues that work ought to be worthwhile and he insists that he has no need for the "police of meaningless labor" to tell him how to spend his time.
+It begins by challenging the notion that work is the most crucial aspect of an individual's life.
+He posits that work often clashes with poetry and living, and emphasizes the need for work to be fulfilling.
+He reflects on his guilt at watching his neighbor, who was working in the early morning hours, from the comfort of his own home.
+However, his opinion changes when he observes the result of the labor – a piece of meaningless yard art.
+Thoreau asserts that he requires no direction from the "police of meaningless labor" in determining how to spend his time.

 "All great enterprises are self supporting.
 The poet, for instance, must sustain his body by his poetry, as the boiler in the wood-cutting mill is fed with the shavings it creates.
 You must get your living by loving."

+The essay was written during the time of the California Gold Rush and he wrote that "a grain of gold will gild a great surface, but not so much as a grain of wisdom."
-In his own occasional work as a surveyor, he noticed that, when presented with different methods of surveying a piece of land, the owner would ask which method would give the owner the most land rather than which was the most accurate way to do it.

-He talks of the constant motion of work and business and how people value making money above all else.
-Overall, the essay provides a cogent overview of Thoreau's philosophy of work and life.
+In his own occasional work as a surveyor, he observed that, when presenting different methods of surveying a piece of land, the owner would ask which method would give the owner the most land, rather than which was the most accurate way to do it.
+He went on to write on the constant motion of work and business and on how people value making money above all else.

 Composition and publication history

-On October 18th 1855, Thoreau was invited to participate in a series of lectures on reform at the Railroad Hall in Providence, Rhode Island.
+On October 18, 1855, Thoreau was invited to participate in a series of lectures on reform at the Railroad Hall in Providence, Rhode Island.
 With little time to prepare, he searched his journals for inspiration.
-He found a passage he had written on September 7th, 1851: "I do not so much wish to know how to economize time as how to spent it, by what means to grow rich, that the day may not have been in vain."
-After some re-working, the end result was a lecture delivered on December 6th, 1855, which he titled "What Shall It Profit?".
+He found a passage he had written on September 7, 1851: "I do not so much wish to know how to economize time as how to spend it, by what means to grow rich, that the day may not have been in vain."
+After some re-working, the end result was a lecture delivered on December 6, 1855, which he titled "What Shall It Profit?".
 The title, before it was altered to "Life Without Principle", referenced a verse in the Gospel of Mark, 8:36.
 Thoreau later revised his notes and delivered the lecture under the title "Life Misspent".

 Thoreau prepared "Life Without Principle" for publication during the final months of his life based on his journal notes between 1851 and 1855 that originally inspired his lecture.
 It was published posthumously in 1863.
-In addition to "Life Without Principle", Thoreau was either writing or re-working several other lectures and essays for publication in the final months of his life, including "Walking", "Wild Apples", and "Autumnal Tints".
+In addition to "Life Without Principle", Thoreau was writing and re-working several other lectures and essays for publication in the final months of his life, including "Walking", "Wild Apples", and "Autumnal Tints".